Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 Remember to factor in the passholder reservation fees

-The point-to-point fares you see online always include the cost of any compulsory reservation.
-But if you use a pass, you sometimes have to pay a reservation fee in addition to the cost of the pass.
+The point-to-point fares you see online always include any necessary reservation.
+If you use a pass, you may have to pay a reservation fee in addition to the cost of the pass.
 Here's a rule of thumb:

 However, in Benelux, Switzerland, Germany, Austria, Denmark & most of eastern & central Europe, there are usually no fees to pay (unless you want a sleeping berth), you can just board a train, sit in any empty unreserved seat, and show your pass to the conductor.
 That's a generalisation, but even if a seat reservation is required in these countries it's typically 2 - 5, the same as any other ticket-holder would pay.

-There's a full list of Interrail reservation requirements & costs in each country here.
+See a list of Eurail reservation requirements & costs in each country.

 My advice, without doing the maths